Garuda IV: Su-30MKI and F-16D + in the French sky ("Air & Cosmos", France)

 The commercial side of the issue

-During the Garuda IV, some Indian military had the opportunity to visit the co-pilot during the Rafale flights.
-In the face of growing competition from the US, the new French fighter is becoming one of the claimants to participate in the Indian program of multi-purpose combat aircraft.
-In addition, the primary task of Dassault and other French suppliers is to sign a contract for the modernization of fifty Mirage 2000H Indian Air Forces.
-There are other prospects for the French aircraft industry.
-First of all, we are talking about the organization of trainings and the supply of equipment in connection with the arrival in India of new radar planes (IL-76 / Phalcon) and interest in the French experience in the preparation and analysis of operations.
+During Garuda IV, some Indian military personnel had the opportunity to sit in the co-pilot's seat during Rafale flights.
+With competition from the US growing, the new French fighter is becoming a contender for India's multirole combat aircraft programme.
+In addition, the first priority for Dassault and other French suppliers is to sign a contract to upgrade fifty Mirage 2000Hs for the Indian Air Force.
+The French aviation industry has other prospects, too.
+First of all, it is about training and equipment supply in connection with the arrival of new radar aircraft (Il-76/Phalcon) in India and the interest in French experience in the preparation and analysis of operations.

 The French and Singapore Air Forces are now nearing the signing of an agreement on the extension of the flight school at Cazo to 20 (WB 120).
 This summer, Singapore should also decide to replace its TA-4SU Skyhawk with a new two-seater training aircraft.
 Among the applicants should be noted the promising Korean T-50 Golden Eagle and the Italian M. 346 Master, which in many European countries replaces the existing generations of aircraft to learn advanced methods of air combat.
 The importance of choosing the Singaporean side for France and its partners is explained by the possible prospects of creating large-scale preparatory programs.